haberdashPI/Weber.jl/docs/src/start.md

      requested from you in this console. **Make sure you input your responses on the appropriate line**.
 The current Juno tool for reading input is a little finicky, and you may find that you have to change the location of your cursor so it is next to the little icon of a page.
-Lastly, once the experiment starts up, you may have to use alt-tab (on Window) or command-tab (on Mac) to switch away from, and then switch back to the experiment.
-Unfortunately without doing this, Juno may capture input instead of the experiment.
-These unfortunate interface problems will eventually be fixed in a future version of Weber.

 # Read Experiment Parameters